 What Is a Personal SWOT Analysis?

 A personal Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis is a tool for determining an individual’s strengths and weaknesses.
-It can be done an individual with the goal of discovering his or her talents in order to achieve career goals.
-It can also be used a company on its employees with the goal of identifying the best qualities of the employees so that they can be effectively assigned to positions where their talents can be best utilized.
-This can be accomplished completing a questionnaire that asks specific questions about the individual’s SWOT.
+It can be done by an individual with the goal of discovering his or her talents in order to achieve career goals.
+It can also be used by a company on its employees with the goal of identifying the best qualities of the employees so that they can be effectively assigned to positions where their talents can be best utilized.
+This can be accomplished by completing a questionnaire that asks specific questions about the individual’s SWOT.

 In a personal SWOT analysis, strengths are the characteristics that an individual believes are positive attributes that give him or her a competitive advantage in achieving a stated goal.
 If the goal is to work in a financial institution, attributes such as degrees, certifications, work experience, and training may be advantageous.
 Personal characteristics or traits that will be beneficial when applied to the pursuit of a goal can also be considered strengths.
 Strong leadership skills, the ability to work as part of a team, self-discipline, excellent communication skills, and an upbeat personality are examples of such personal characteristics.
 Lack of adequate work experience, lack of adequate certification, the wrong degree or no degree, and lack of training are all weaknesses in a personal SWOT analysis.
 Indecisiveness, poor communication skills, a lack of motivation, and excessive shyness are just a few examples of personal flaws.